krmanik/Anki-Custom-Card-Layout/README.md

 # AnkiDroid Custom Card Layout

 Use AnkiDroid JavaScript functions to get cards details and design card like below.
 Turn on full screen and start reviewing in your custom Anki design.
-The API can also be used to hide JS API features on AnkiDesktop and AnkiMobile.
+The API can also be used to hide JS API features on AnkiDesktop and AnkiMobile

 **Note: AnkiDroid alpha *parallel* version can be downloaded for testing it.**
 <br>AnkiDroid version > 2.13